ArctynFox/WindandMemoryFanTranslation/README.md

 # Troubleshooting
 First, please make sure you followed the installation instructions correctly.
-If you still have issues, such as the game always crashing at at a specific location or during specific dialogue, please create an issue on this repo [here](https://github.com/ArctynFox/BlackSoulsIIWindAndMemoryTranslation/issues/new).
+If you still have issues, such as the game always crashing at at a specific location or during specific dialogue, please create an issue on this repo [here](https://github.com/ArctynFox/WindAndMemoryFanTranslation/issues/new/choose/).
 If you do this, please provide specific details on what you did leading up to the crash, or else I can't do much about it.
 It may also be helpful to provide your save file, as BS2 has a lot of progress flags that change interactions and how things behave.

-I have never used RPG Maker before, and did not for this project.
-I edited the files manually, so there may be issues that wouldn't occur otherwise.
-Please bare with me.
+I have never used RPG Maker before, and ended up doing the initial translation entirely in decompiled database code, then moved to the actual RPG Maker VX Ace editor later.
+This is part of the cause for the crashes mentioned above; I am working to fix them, so please bear with me.